instamatic-dev/CCTBX_LITE_Windows/README.md

 # Installation and Requirements

-To install this package, download to the package to the destination directory.
+To install this package, download to the package to the destination directory and install python 3.7.
+Support for other python 3 versions will be added.
 Then run the `install.bat` file， then set

     LIBTBX_BUILD = YOUR DESTINATION DIRECTORY/build
 	PYTHONPATH = %LIBTBX_BUILD%\..\modules\cctbx_project;%LIBTBX_BUILD%\..\modules;%LIBTBX_BUILD%\lib